probe-lab/tiros/README.md

 ]
 ```

-If the website request went through the `kubo` gateway we're running one round of garbage collection by calling the `/api/v0/repo/gc` endpoint.
-With this we make sure that the next request to that website won't come from the local kubo node cache.
+If the website request went through the IPFS gateway we're running one round of garbage collection by calling the [`/api/v0/repo/gc` endpoint](https://docs.ipfs.tech/reference/kubo/rpc/#api-v0-repo-gc).
+With this, we make sure that the next request to that website won't come from the local kubo node cache.

 To also measure a "warmed up" kubo node, we also configured a "settle time".
 This is just the time to wait before the first website requests are made.
 After the scheduler has looped through all websites we configured another settle time of 10min before all websites are requested again.
 Each run in between settles also has a "times" counter which is set to `5` right now in our deployment.
 This means that we request a single website 5 times in between each settle times.
 The loop looks like this: